 This certificate is designed to meet the growing demand for Spanish/English translators which is one of the by-products of the North-American Free Trade Agreement (NAFTA) and of the increasing globalization of international markets.

-The certificate fulfills an essential need in our society by providing training in linguistic, cultural and translation skills for those who wish to pursue a career in translation.
+The certificate fulfils an essential need in our society by providing training in linguistic, cultural and translation skills for those who wish to pursue a career in translation.
 It also benefits working translators who wish to seek formal professional training.

 The courses in the certificate must be taken in sequence and, therefore, they require a minimum of two academic years to be completed.